Related Products: Signature Manager Exchange Edition | Signature Manager Outlook Edition | Template Editor

 Both the field and text properties take precedence, however using the Cell properties the text size and font family are displayed but, not the colour code.

-This may or may not show correctly once an email has been received, once the mail client has read the html code.
-It will not show in both the policy tester or template design view.
+This may or may not show correctly once an email has been received.
+Once the mail client has read the HTML code it will not show in both the policy tester or template design view.

-The Table Properties, of the Custom Smart Table can be found on the right hand side of the editor.
+Table Properties, of the Custom Smart Table, can be found on the right-hand side of the editor.

 You will notice that there is a scroll bar, which means that there are more properties to view.